 What do you want to get out of life?
 Is there a voice inside your head telling you to be this or to achieve that?
-Are the goals you set for you and your family seems out of reach?
+Are the goals you set for yourself and your family seem out of reach?

-As physical therapists we were trained to be problem solvers.
-Every time we see a patient (or random stranger in the mall) our PT brains turn on instantly.
-They don’t even have to tell us anything, but from the moment they walk pass by us, we come up with educated PT diagnoses of what the patient may have.
+As physical therapists, we were trained to be problem solvers.
+So every time we see a patient (or random stranger in the mall), our P.T. brains turn on instantly.
+They don’t even have to tell us anything, but from the moment they walk past us, we come up with educated P.T. diagnoses of what the patient may have.

 All accredited Physical Therapy schools teach aspiring students how to do an Evaluation, Assessment, and Treatment Planning.
 This is skillfully documented on our widely used S.O.A.P. note form (Subjective, Objective, Assessment, Plan).
-This format gives us a way of consolidating our findings to come up with the best treatment plan for our patients.
+This format allows us to consolidate our findings to develop the best treatment plan for our patients.

-Evaluation (S-O) is where we gather pertinent information that are necessary to help the patients with complaints and difficulties that they have.
-It consists of the comprehensive interview and physical examination process.
+Evaluation (S-O) is where we gather pertinent information to help the patients with complaints and difficulties.
+It consists of a comprehensive interview and physical examination process.

 Assessment (A) is where we make sense of all the findings we gathered.
 This involves prognosticating, formulating problem lists, and creating short- and long-term goals.

 Then we execute the Treatment Plan (P) for a predetermined amount of time, and after the sessions, we Re-Evaluate to adjust our approach as needed.

 This is our training, the set of skills that makes us good clinicians.
-We do this over and over for the course of our career to help clients with their physical impairments and functional challenges.
+We do this over and over throughout our careers to help clients with their physical impairments and functional challenges.

 Do you know that these skills could personally help you succeed in life?
-These could help you not only to be the best PT for your patients, but to realize your personal and financial goals.
+These could help you be the best P.T. for your patients and realize your personal and financial goals.

-Yes, putting your life in the system of S.O.A.P format could be what you need to be a successful “whatever you want to be.”
-You can apply this to any skill, state of mind, hobby, work, dreams, and financial goals.
+Yes, putting your life in the system of S.O.A.P. format could be what you need to be a successful “whatever you want to be.”
+You can apply this to any skill, state of mind, hobby, work, dream, and financial goal.

 How to use the S.O.A.P. format